MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/5/index.md

 - [ ] Currency option.
 - [ ] Commodity put option.

-> **Explanation:** Copper is typically hedged through a forward or futures contract, securing a future price and mitigating commodity price risk.
+> **Explanation:**( Copper is typically hedged through a forward or futures contract, securing a future price and mitigating commodity price risk.)

----

 ### Which of the following disclosure items is commonly required for derivatives in the notes to the financial statements?